r-a-y/bp-reply-by-email/readme.txt

 1. Create a new IMAP email account.
 (GMail is good!)
 Do *not* use an existing email account!
 1. Install and activate the plugin.
 1. Navigate to "BuddyPress > Reply By Email" in the WP admin dashboard and fill in the settings.
+On multisite, navigate to the blog admin dashboard where you have BuddyPress installed and go to "Settings > Reply By Email".
 If you see a section called "Webhost Warnings", please resolve any issues that appear.
 1. Make sure at least the Activity component is enabled in BuddyPress.

 **Upgrading manually**